 - Vigilant, Not Relaxed – When interviewing potential vendors, pay attention to how they respond to questions about HIPAA and data protection.
 They should be vigilant about every aspect of protecting PHI.

-- Understands the Repercussions – If a BA doesn’t understand the risk both you and they have not being HIPAA complaint, then do not proceed.
+- Understands the Repercussions – If a BA doesn’t understand the risk both you and they have not being HIPAA compliant, then do not proceed.
 Otherwise, their naivety puts you at great risk.

 - Sole Source Majority of Scope – Ask the company which aspects of the scope of work is done in-house by their W-2 employees and what is contracted out.
 Furthermore, ask about their telecommuting policy for employees and how PHI is shared with employees outside the office.